-The Neighbourhood Community Grants Programme is set to open in May allowing community and voluntary sector groups to apply for funding for projects in their neighbourhood or throughout the borough.
+The Neighbourhood Community Grants Programme is now open allowing community and voluntary sector groups to apply for funding for projects in their neighbourhood or throughout the borough.

-Applications for the funding will begin in May and for the first time, can be submitted throughout the year, rather than groups needing to apply by a specific deadline.
+Applications can be submitted throughout the year, rather than groups needing to apply by a specific deadline.

 The money is aimed at supporting voluntary, community, not-for-profit and faith groups in Kingston to set up new and accessible activities or projects that benefit residents and make a difference to the local community.

 The funding for the Community Grants Programme is broken down into these categories:

 - Neighbourhood Community Grants of up to £3,000 per application for projects in each of the four neighbourhoods - Surbiton, South of the Borough, Kingston Town and Maldens & Coombe.

 - Borough-wide Community Grants (opening in early 2021) of up to £3,000 for projects that benefit residents and businesses across Kingston.

 - Community Infrastructure Levy, for projects that help residents as we grow as a borough.
 This includes community gardens, children's play spaces, tree planting, baby changing facilities, boroughwide bulb planting by residents, public artwork and the installation of defibrillators.